 3. Stakeholder Types: Collaborative favors the Agile and Contractual is for the traditional waterfall approach.

 But these can be used as a hybrid if possible.
 Software development favors the Agile while in capital construction is really hard to follow it.

 Question-22: What is the difference between Project Life Cycle & Project Management Life Cycle?

 Answer: Yes, both are different things.
 Project Management Life Cycle is applicable to all and every kind of project.
 It remains the same.

 Project Life Cycle, on the other hand, can be different for any other project.
 It depends on the phases of a project.
 For example;

 - Evaluation – Designing – Manufacturing – Delivery

 Question-23: What is the difference between Qualitative & Quantitative Risk Assessment Techniques?

 Answer: Qualitative Risk Assessment is just a filter before we go for extreme analysis for Quantitative Risk Assessment Techniques.
 As we need a lot of resources to evaluate all the risks in a project.
-Hence, first we analyze based on probability and impact which we call qualitative risk assessment technique and we see the overall impact of risks on project objective through quantitative analysis.
-Qualitative is quick but quantitative is time consuming one.
-You can read more about the Risk Management Process
+Hence, first, we analyze based on probability and impact, which we call a qualitative risk assessment technique, and we see the overall impact of risks on project objective through quantitative analysis.
+Qualitative is quick but quantitative is time-consuming.
+You can read more about the Risk Management Process.

 Each phase can be treated as a project that has it’s own Project Management Life Cycle.